team-drift/delphi/docs/PTU-SDK.md

 Wheels are very useful as they do not require a build operation before installing, so any receivers of the wheel can utilize the package immediately and do not require any build tools to be installed.

-The downside is that the wheel can only be used on the platform it was built on.
+The downside is that the wheel can only be used on the platform and architecture it was built on.
 For example, if a wheel is built on Linux, it is only possible to install and use the wheel on Linux platforms.
-A windows user could not use such a wheel.
+A windows user could not use such a wheel, and an ARM CPU could not utilize a x86_64 wheel.
-While it is possible to cross-build wheels for other platforms, it is not recommended to do so as this introduces a lot of complexity.
+While it is possible to cross-build wheels for other platforms/architectures, it is not recommended to do so as this introduces a lot of complexity.
 So, you probably will not be distributing the wheel to others.